segoleneganzin/HRnet/README.md

 ### 🏆 Evaluated Skills

-➡ Analyze the performance of a web application.<br>
+➡ Analyze the performance of a web application.
-➡ Deploy a front-end application.<br>
+➡ Deploy a front-end application.
-➡ Refactor an application to reduce technical debt.<br>
+➡ Refactor an application to reduce technical debt.
-➡ Produce technical documentation for an application.<br>
+➡ Produce technical documentation for an application.

 ### 👷‍♀️ Author